What is CSS?

 NOTE − The World Wide Web Consortium, or W3C is a group that makes recommendations about how the Internet works and how it should evolve.

-Cascading Style Sheets, level 1 (CSS1) was came out of W3C as a recommendation in December 1996.
+Cascading Style Sheets level 1 (CSS1) came out of W3C as a recommendation in December 1996.
 This version describes the CSS language as well as a simple visual formatting model for all the HTML tags.